FlorinDorneanu/biotop-aquascaping/README.md

 ```

 ### Call to Action
-* The navigation bar in the header section is highlighted with a nice hover effect: an underline that starts from the left side and goes for 0.4 seconds to the right side when the mouse is hovered over them.
+* The navigation links in the header section are highlighted with a nice hover effect: an underline that starts from the left side and goes for 0.4 seconds to the right side when the mouse is hovered over them.
-* On the Home page, a "Services" button has been added for the user to easily access it when entering the website.
+* On the Home page, a "ervices button has been added for the user to easily access it when entering the website.
 For consistency reasons, the button also has a hover effect, covering the button background with the color "Teal" from the left side to the right side for 0.4 seconds.
-* The "Send" button from the contact form was styled white with black text for contrast purposes.
+* The Send button from the contact form was styled white with black text for contrast purposes.
 * The colour "Teal" was used for styling the social links.
-The media links will send the user to "Biotope Aquascaping" social media pages.
+The media links will send the user to Biotope Aquascaping social media pages.
 ***
 ## Features
 ### Navigation Bar and Logo